 Marta Comas, massage, structural integration and feldenkrais practitioner

 Before getting involved in the health field I studied a five-year Art History BA in Spain and afterwards I went to Italy to continue my postgraduate studies.
-It was only when I came to the UK that my interest shifted to the so called complementary therapies and I started the never-ending path of learning how to work towards a balanced mind-body connection.
+It was only when I came to the UK that my interest shifted to health science and I started the never-ending path of learning how to work towards a balanced mind-body connection.

 I love my job as a manual therapist and somatic movement teacher because it makes peoples' lives a bit more balanced, a bit less painful and a bit happier.
 And this is the main reason why I consider myself very fortunate to work in this field. .